EnduringBeta/fraction.work/README.md

 Environment variables may break things; running locally is untested.

+On Windows, run `mysqld` to start the database server and `mysqladmin -u root shutdown` to stop it.

 ## Troubleshooting

 * On Docker run, "Bind for 0.0.0.0:3306 failed: port is already allocated" - stop existing Docker container